The story takes place on present-day Earth. Maybe give or take a few decades

 - The Science Is Wrong approach: "Scientists believe the silliest things, lol.
 Evidence Schmevidence."
 A subtype of this is also found where the 'official' scientific explanations were created by an Ancient Conspiracy as a way of misleading the public about things which they'd prefer were kept secret.

 - The It's-All-Political approach: Similar to Science Is Wrong.
 However, scientists aren't necessarily silly; but letting any evidence for a young earth speak for itself will end badly.
-Rather, they must conform their findings to forcibly fit a government-approved narrative if they wish to keep their grants.
-(The Ben Stein documentary Expelled is entirely dedicated to showing what happens in Real Life to scientists who don't play by the rules.)
+Rather, they must conform their findings to forcibly fit a government-approved narrative if they wish to keep their grants (the Ben Stein documentary Expelled is entirely dedicated to allegations this happens in Real Life to scientists who don't play by the rules).
 Public ignorance of a young earth in these settings isn't the work of an Ancient Conspiracy per se, but is spurred on by the expediency of current government megalomaniacs, whose social engineering experiments would be seriously jeopardized if those old religious folk opposing them have an extra reason to feel justified doing so.
 A corrupt / apostate theologian in league with the political Powers That Be may be shown as using his status as The Mole to weaken the Church from within.
 A resistance force of scientists who refuse to be intimidated by the government big machine is entirely optional.

 - The Jerkass Gods approach: Yeah, the evidence is there.
 But God or Satan placed it there as a Mind Screw or a test.

 - The Postmodern approach: The world is as old or young as people believe it to be, or simply a far stranger place than we can comprehend.
-The theory that the universe was created six minutes ago, assuming that we all spawned completely with memories and unwashed clothes and everything, is equally valid to any other theory: Who said that time has to be linear, one-dimensional, or begin with creation anyway!
+The theory that the universe was created six minutes ago, assuming that we all spawned completely with memories and unwashed clothes and everything, is equally valid to any other theory: who said that time has to be linear, one-dimensional, or begin with creation anyway!
 The Earth might just as well have been created with a past, or time has expanded backwards as well as forward.

 - The Lampshade Hanging approach: God did put the ancient-looking dinosaur skeletons there and everything, but didn't mean anything by it.
 He was simply decorating His creation!

 .
-For those, see young Earth creationism
+For those, see Young Earth creationism

 at That Other Wiki